 Choosing The Right Scuba Regulator

-A scuba regulator is the most important dive equipment you can own, and in most cases the most expensive too.
+Choosing a scuba regulator is the most important decision you can make as a scuba diver and in most cases the most expensive too.

-It is literally your life line underwater, therefore it is in your best interest to choose the right one for your diving environment and condition.
+It is your lifeline underwater, therefore it is in your best interest to choose the right one for your diving environment and condition.

-But, because there are so many different type, bands, and features available in the modern-day regulator, it’s really difficult to know which one will work best for the type of diving you will be doing.
+But, because there are so many different types, brands, and features available in the modern-day regulator, it’s really difficult to know which one will work best for the type of diving you will be doing.

 Therefore, I created this scuba regulator buying guide to help you make an informed decision before you buy your next regulator.
 At the end of the guide you should have a decent knowledge of the different types, and style of regular and their applications, as well as how to properly maintain it.